Bijections on two variations of noncrossing partitions: Introduction

-Our main purpose is to find bijections between these objects.
-For the overview of our bijections see Figure~\ref{fig:bijections}, where $\varphi$ is the known bijection between partitions and Charlier diagrams \cite{Flajolet1980,Kasraoui2006}, and $\phi$ is Yan's bijection \cite{Yan2008a}.
+In this paper we find bijections between these objects.
+For the overview of our bijections see Figure~\ref{fig:bijections}, where $\psi$ is the known bijection between partitions and Charlier diagrams \cite{Flajolet1980,Kasraoui2006}, and $\phi$ is Yan's bijection \cite{Yan2009}.
 We note that our bijection $g$ in Figure~\ref{fig:bijections} is also discovered by Shapiro and Wang \cite{Shapiro2009}.
-We also provide a direct bijection between $\NC{n}$ and $\avoiding{n}$.
+We also provide a direct bijection between $\NC{n}$ and $\avoiding{n}$ in Section~\ref{sec:direct}.

-The rest of this paper is organized as follows.
-In Section~\ref{sec:bijections} we find bijections in Figure~\ref{fig:bijections}.
-In Section~\ref{sec:yan} we review Yan's bijection and its consequences for self containment.
-In Section~\ref{sec:refined} we obtain refined results following from our bijections.
-In Section~\ref{sec:direct} we provide a direct bijection between $\NC{n}$ and $\avoiding{n}$.